Don D. Nelson, Attorney at Law, Certified Public Accountant

 If one of the reasons you are living abroad is that you owe the IRS or state taxing agencies Offer in Compromise programs which may allow you to settle the balance owed for pennies on the dollar.
 When you do owe back taxes, the amount owed increases at a fast pace due to interest and penalties and therefore can get very large compared with the original amount of tax owed.
 In order to make an offer in compromise you must file returns for all of your past tax years

 Many delinquent taxpayers have through the use of an offer in compromise settled with payments of anywhere from 10% to 50% of the total amount owed.
-The IRS statistics show that in the past year only 15 percent of the Offers in Compromise have been accepted and that the average compromise was 18 percent of the total amount due.
-The entire process usually takes three to six months and requires filing financial information with the IRS and the required forms.
-You can make an offer which allows you to pay off the amount agreed over a period of time.
-The IRS very recently released new regulations which will increase the number of offers in compromise its accepts and allows taxpayers to claim hardship as a reason for the Offer.
+The IRS statistics show that in the past year only 15 percent of the Offers in Compromise have been accepted and that the average compromise was 20 percent of the total amount due.

-US Phone (949) 481-4094 US Fax: (949) 606-9627
+US Phone (949) 480-1235 US Fax: (949) 606-9627

-Email: ddnelson@gmail.com or use our email inquiry form
+ddnelson@gmail.com or use our email inquiry form

 |Homepage-Expatriate Tax | Site Index |Homepage Legal-Tax| Expatriate Tax Return Preparation | More About Don Nelson | Search Site | Expatriate Tax Law Explained | IRS Foreign Tax Forms | Web Links | Personal " Mini-Consultation" |